-EVIDENCE THEME: INTERVIEW FINANCIAL HEALTH AMIDST THE PANDEMIC RESIDENT MANAGER SALES EXECUTIVE ASSISTANT FRONT OFFICE SUPERVISO R OBSERVATI ON FIELD OF NOTES SUB-THEME 1: To increase guest The establishment More guests The acquisition FINAN confidence, we has suffered from were of a safety seal CIALLY SUSTAI advertise that we drastic and accommodated and the NED have Acquired a incomparable because they inspection by safety seal and financial losses knew that the DOT, DOH, FINANCE have been inspected by the Department of Tourism (DOT), Department of Health (DOH), and city health officers. and damage in the capital, but after acquiring the safety seal, there was an increase in guest check-ins. establishment had a safety seal and that it was safe and clean. and city health officers can increase guest confidence and trust in the establishment's safety protocols.
-This can result in more guest check-ins and accommodatio n, which can help the business
+EVIDE NCE THEME: INTERVIEW - · - FINANCIAL HEALTH AMIDST THE PANDEMIC RESIDENT MANAGER SALES EXECUTIVE ASSISTANT FRONT OFFICE SUPERVISO R OBSERVATI ON FIELD OF NOTES SUB-THEME 1: FINAN CIALLY SUSTAI NED FINANCE To increase guest confidence, we advertise that we have Acquired a safety seal and have been inspected by the Department of Tourism (DOT), Department of Health (DOH), and city health officers.
+The establishment has suffered from drastic and incomparable financial losses and damage in the capital, but after acquiring the safety seal, there was an increase in guest check-ins.
+More guests were accommodated because they knew that the establishment had a safety seal and that it was safe and clean.
+The acquisition of a safety seal and the inspection by DOT, DOH, and city health officers can increase guest confidence and trust in the establishment's safety protocols.
+This can result in more guest check-ins and accommodation, which can help the business